Australian cricket team in the West Indies in 2003: Tour background

 In early 2003, Australian leg-spinner Shane Warne was banned from cricket by the Australian Cricket Board drugs panel.
 In a drug test, Warne was found to be positive for hydrochlorothiazide and amiloride, a form of diuretic.
 His year long ban saw Warne miss the 2003 Cricket World Cup as well as Australia's tour of the West Indies.
 Warne has denied taking performance-enhancing drugs and claimed that the substance was a fluid tablet from his mother.

 Fast bowler Glenn McGrath would be granted leave from the tour early on and would return home to Australia to support his wife Jane, who had recently been diagnosed with metastatic disease in her hip.

 Tour match

 The university would win the toss in this tour match and elect to bat first.
 A young Chris Gayle would score a century, assisted by Jason Haynes, who would score a half century, but would be the only real resistance against the Australians.
 Stuart MacGill would take five wickets for the Australians, giving them momentum going into their innings, where Langer and Maher would start the innings with a 202 run partnership.
 The Aussies would declare with 258 runs on the board.
 A poor second innings would follow for the Chancellor's XI, with them only managing to set Australia a target of 95 runs.
-MacGill you grab another five wicket haul giving him 10 wickets for the match and man of the match honours as the Aussies would shuffle their line up to easily take the victory.
+MacGill would grab another five wicket haul to give him 10 wickets for the match, and subsequently man of the match honours as the Aussies shuffled their batting line up to easily take victory.